-When the Committee on Ministry has been called to serve as a mediating body, the process is then formalized.
-It is then the Committee on Ministry's responsibility (per their charge) to assist all involved parties in developing the most meaningful resolution to the conflict possible.
-Anonymous requests to the Committee on Ministry to resolve issues are not acceptable.
-It is not the goal of this policy to dictate the process the Committee on Ministry will follow as they seek the most appropriate resolution to each individual conflict.
-However, this policy recommends that when conflict reaches the Committee on Ministry:
+When the Shared Ministry Team has been called to serve as a mediating body, the process is then formalized.
+It is then the Shared Ministry Team's responsibility (per their charge) to assist all involved parties in developing the most meaningful resolution to the conflict possible.
+Anonymous requests to the Shared Ministry Team to resolve issues are not acceptable.
+It is not the goal of this policy to dictate the process the Shared Ministry Team will follow as they seek the most appropriate resolution to each individual conflict.
+However, this policy recommends that when conflict reaches the Shared Ministry Team:

 - they meet with all individuals directly involved in the conflict, where at least a supermajority of the committee is present during each discussion.
 The committee members can meet with the individuals separately or together as they deem fit - they feel the freedom to seek information from other individuals not directly involved in the conflict who may be able to provide significant insight that can lead to a more meaningful resolution - they feel the freedom to seek outside counsel from pertinent professionals (legal, psychological, etc...) as they deem necessary - they make every effort to maintain confidentiality and respect the privacy of the individuals involved - they take detailed notes of their meetings/conversations that pertain to conflict resolution that become part of church record.
-These files will be placed in a sealed envelope with the names of the involved individuals on the outside and stored in a locked file cabinet accessible by Committee on Ministry members only - they address the conflict resolution process in a timely manner and work as expeditiously as feasible
+These files will be placed in a sealed envelope with the names of the involved individuals on the outside and stored in a locked file cabinet accessible by Shared Ministry Team members only - they address the conflict resolution process in a timely manner and work as expeditiously as feasible